drexed/lite-command/README.md

     command = CalculateSqrt.call(context.merge!(some_other: "required value"))

     if command.noop?("Sqrt of 1 is 1")
-      # Manually throw any fault you want
+      # Manually throw a specific fault
       invalid!(command)
     elsif command.fault?
-      # Automatically throws a matching fault type
+      # Automatically throws a matching fault
       throw!(command)
     else
       # Success, do nothing